 China: Economic Giant

-This class explores China’s emergence as a global economic power from both economic and political perspectives.
-The phenomenal changes in the Chinese economy over recent decades are highlighted – especially the strengths, weaknesses, and major achievements related to the radical reforms adopted since 1978.
-Students will examine challenges encountered by the Chinese government in sustaining high-speed economic growth and pursuing full integration into the global free trade system.
+This class explores China’s emergence as a global economic power.
+The phenomenal changes seen in the Chinese economy since radical reforms began in 1978 serve as a backdrop for understanding more recent policy shifts and global trade strategies.
+Students will examine challenges encountered by the Chinese government in sustaining high-speed economic growth, with case studies such as infrastructure investments and supply chain disruptions.
 In addition, students will apply economic theories and situate them in geographical and historical contexts when analyzing today’s sociopolitical consequences.
 (3 U.S. semester credit hours)

 Chinese Language